If you are considering using another company’s compensation plan, exactly the same or with a few changes, you need to

-- Request cost and pricing information to be able to calculate average, group, and per item multipliers.
+- Request cost and pricing information to be able to calculate the average, group, and per item multipliers.

 - Work with the client to set a total field compensation budget, the largest piece of which will be compensation plan earnings.

 - Educate the client on compensation plan types so that the client can choose the type of plan that it likes best.

 - Present the 12 key compensation plan behaviors we want from an independent direct selling sales force.

 - Explain several recommended ways to motivate and reward each behavior.

 - Let the client select from the good choices we recommend to them for consideration, or collaboratively come up with new ways to compensate performance based on client input.